RobotGyal/Space-Contractor-V2/README.md

 ![Image](screenshot.png)

 ## Motivation
+**Build Futuristic Space Items**

+For this project I am going to re-create my original Contractor project from BEW 1.1.
+This way I can both upgrade that project and still be able to apply what I've learned from the Django web framework.

 This project is for the purpose of creating a website for the Space Explorer in us!

-Buy futuristic Space Tech items!
+As the site admin, I will be able to take in requests from users for different Space Tech items to be created especially for them!
+(Space Contracting~~)

 ## Proposal
 [Contractor Proposal](proposal.md)